uvsq22003661/LWMHackathon/README.md

 # LWM Hackathon
 This project was created for the LWM Hackathon by JOLY Thomas, PIRABAKARAN Thanushan and SANTINI Maya from Université Paris-Saclay.
 ## Help my project
-**Help my project** was designed in order to help researchers with their project, who already have a specific or large idea of what they want to work on.
+**Help my project** was designed in order to help Computer Science researchers with their project, who already have a specific or large idea of what they want to work on.
 First, they will have to communicate their original idea with us.

 Our program provided help on 3 different aspects of the research, and offers 3 options :